tenzin-choezin/personal-finance-dashboard/README.md

 -----------------
 # Personal Finances Dashboard
 This program uses plotly's [dash](https://github.com/plotly/dash) library to visualize personal finances.
-It pulls all of its data from a few consolidated CSV files where all transactions are store and then reflected on the dashboard.
+It pulls all of its data from a few consolidated CSV files where all transactions are stored and then reflected on the dashboard.

 ![](first.png)
 ![](second.png)